threeport/user-docs/docs/helm-workloads/deploy-helm-local.md

 # Deploy Helm Workload Locally

-In this guide, we're going to use a helm workload to deploy a sample app locally using Threeport.
+In this guide, we're going to use a Helm workload to deploy a sample app locally using Threeport.

 ## Prerequisites